Bob Wilson (footballer, born 1941): Charity work

 In February 1994, his daughter Anna was diagnosed with malignant schwannoma, a cancer of the nerve sheath.
 She died on 1 December 1998, six days before her 32nd birthday.
 The "Willow Foundation" was set up in her memory in 1999 and operated locally, mainly in Hertfordshire.
 Wilson relaunched the charity on 4 October 2005 with a national remit.
 The organisation was established in Anna's memory and now helps some of the estimated 12,500 people in the UK, aged 16–40, who are diagnosed every year with the illness.

 In 2007, Wilson was appointed an Officer of the Order of the British Empire (OBE) for his charity work.

+Honorary award

+In 1989, Wilson received an honorary award of Doctor of Letters from Loughborough University.